ddidier/ndd-rspec-rails/README.md

 ```

 - run the tests in all the environments with `wwtd --parallel`
-- update the changelog
-- update the library version
 - release with `bundle exec rake release`

 ## Contributing